 ★ Why You’ll Love this Recipe ★

 This recipe seems to bring back fond memories for so many.
-"Goulash" might be an old fashioned American dish but it's still a great little dinner recipe for modern families.
+"Goulash" is a timeless American dinner dish that has withstood the test of time.
+To this day, it's still a great little dinner to feed your family, especially if you have a larger family and you're on a budget.

 This particular Goulash recipe is flavorful featuring ground beef, bell peppers, onions, Worcestershire sauce and spices.
 I often hear that it tastes like the goulash they remember from their childhood.